-It's entirely possible that Freedom Paradise Resort for plus-size guests was an idea simply ahead of its time — and that's why this Mexican haven is no longer open for business.
-The concept that it introduced seemed like an obvious one that would attract droves of tourists:
+It's entirely possible that Freedom Paradise Resort for plus-size guests was an idea simply ahead of its time—and that's why this Mexican haven is no longer open for business.
+The concept that it introduced seemed like an obvious one that would attract droves of guests:

-After all, even couples who don’t conform to brochure images of the slender and supple still fantasize about enjoying a sensual beach vacation.
-Yet many big people hesitate to expose themselves in shorts and swimsuits to the critical eyes of other vacationers.
+After all, even couples who don’t conform to brochure images of the slender and muscular still fantasize about enjoying a sensual beach vacation.
+Yet many plus-sized people hesitate to expose themselves in shorts and swimsuits to the critical eyes of other vacationers.

 Relatively secluded to encourage seaside enjoyment without inhibition or prying eyes, Freedom Paradise Resort boasted having a powdery white sand beach that fronted the Caribbean Sea for 250 yards.